Liger: Linearizing Large Language Models to Gated Recurrent Structures: Experiments

 \subsection{Liger Framework Analysis ($\mathcal{RQ}\mathbf{4}$)}

 To verify the key components of Liger, we conducted ablation studies on the model structure.
-Specifically, we experimented with using gates generated from randomly initialized gate projections (Gate Proj.) instead of pooling.
+Specifically, we experimented with using gates generated from randomly initialized gate projections (Gate Proj.) instead of pooling, and adopting pure linear attention without considering gating mechanism (Pure LA).
 Additionally, we incorporated learnable feature map modules (Feat.
 Map.), similar to \citet{zhang2024hedgehog}.
-We also evaluated the effects of removing LoRA (w/o LoRA) and SWA (w/o SWA) individually.
+We also evaluated the effects of removing LoRA (w/o LoRA), GLA (w/o GLA) and SWA (w/o SWA) individually.
 The results of these experiments are detailed in Table~\ref{tab:ablation}, demonstrating the effectiveness of proposed components in Liger.